7 Surprising Secrets for How to Cure Insomnia Fast

 7. Eat No Evil

 This is one area where I struggle.
-I have a habit of eating a bedtime snack, which causes me to wake up to go to the bathroom a couple of hours later.
+I have a habit of eating a bedtime snack, which wakes me up to go to the bathroom a couple of hours later.
 While up, sometimes I will drink or eat something else, creating a vicious cycle of disrupted sleep.

 Avoid food or drink within two (2) hours of bedtime, and don’t drink anything with caffeine after 4:00 pm.